lukso-network/docs/docs/guides/key-manager/get-controllers.md

 ## Step 2 - Get the list of controller addresses

 The next step is to retrieve the list of controller addresses.
-In other words, addresses that have some permissions set and are allowed to interact with the Universal Profile.
+In other words, addresses with some permissions can interact with the Universal Profile.

 All the controller addresses are listed under the data key `AddressPermissions[]`.
-We can therefore obtain this list of addresses by:
+We can retrieve them by:

-1. querying the `AddressPermissions[]` to get the array length, and know **how many controller addresses** have some permissions on the UP.
+1. querying the `AddressPermissions[]` to get the array length and know **how many controller addresses** have some permissions on the UP.
 2. querying each index of the `AddressPermissions[index]` array to retrieve each address individually.

 Thanks to _erc725.js_, we can do that very easily.
-The library will do both steps for us and will return the full list of controller addresses.
+The library will do both steps for us and will returns the full list of controller addresses.

 ```js
 // step 2 - get the list of addresses that have permissions on the Universal Profile